htgurukul/kantap/README.md

-# kantap is MULTI now
+# kantap is Damn Sure